ScotlynTurner/startup/README.md

 - **Use MongoDB to store credentials** - Stores both user and their achievements.
 - **Restricts functionality** - You cannot play or see achievements until you have logged in.

+## WebSocket Deliverable
+For this deliverable I used webSocket to update the votes on the frontend in realtime.
+- **Backend listens for WebSocket connection** - Done!
+- **Frontend makes WebSocket connection** - Done!
+- **Data sent over WebSocket connection** - Done!
+- **WebSocket data displayed** - Achievement notifications display in realtime.

 notes.md = https://github.com/ScotlynTurner/startup/blob/main/notes.md